System Design Space

 Production lens

-Moves discussion from demo-level design to reliable production architecture.
+Moves the discussion from demo-level design to a reliable production setup.

 Interview confidence

-Improves resilience under follow-up questions on reliability and safety trade-offs.
+Helps you keep structure under follow-up questions on reliability and safety.

 Source